leandromonaco/Documentation/TIL.md

 # Windows Subsystem for Linux (WSL)

     Whilst WSL is a powerful tool for all users, some features, such as the ability to run graphical Linux applications, are only available on Windows 11.
-Please check out our Windows 11 tutorial for more information.

  * Documentation: https://help.ubuntu.com
  * Management: https://landscape.canonical.com